MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/managing-network-subnets.md

 5. On the **Edit** menu, click **Show details…**.

-### Viewing Network Subnet Configuration Information by Using Windows PowerShell Cmdlets
+### View Network Subnet Configuration Information by Using Windows PowerShell Cmdlets

 Network subnet information can be viewed by using Windows PowerShell and the Get-CsNetworkSubnet cmdlet.
 This cmdlet can be run either from the Skype for Business Server Management Shell or from a remote session of Windows PowerShell.